samG406/Sales-Analyzer/README.md

 ## Features

-- **Custom Filter Input** - An input field to let users set their own sales threshold
+- **Custom Filter Input** - An input field to let users set their own sales threshold with date range restrictions (dates outside sales period are grayed-out to prevent selection) and comprehensive edge case handling with validation warnings for improper data input
-- **API Integration** - Fetches real data from the API using JSON server and Axios
+- **API Integration** - Fetches real data from the API using Axios
 - **Multiple Chart Types** - Added buttons to switch between bar, line, or pie charts using Recharts components

 ## Tech Stack